-In 1956, playwrights Frances Goodrich and Albert Hackett turned Anne Frank’s famous diary into a Tony Award- and Pulitzer Prize-winning stage hit, which they later adapted for George Stevens’ 1959 film version.
-Since Steven wanted to escape the subject’s doom and gloom, Newman’s music “attempted to evoke the memory of a happier past, the hope for a happier future, the longings of oppressed people and the love of family, one for the other, and most of all, the great dignity and courage of the Frank family and their friends in the face of disaster.”
-Arguably, the most emotional moments occur between Anne (Milly Perkins) and Peter (Richard Beymer) as they explore young love.
-Knowing what we do about their outcome makes those scenes painfully poignant and Newman’s music wrings every last tear out of us in the process.
-In the heartbreaking climax, the two young lovers kiss as the strings yearn heavenward to a full-blown statement of “Anne and Peter’s Theme,” and the French horns seem to cry out a gut-wrenching “Peter, Peter” as approaching Nazi sirens cut off all hope of a future together.
+In 1956, playwrights Frances Goodrich and Albert Hackett turned Anne Frank’s famous diary into a Tony Award- and Pulitzer Prize-winning stage hit.
+For the 1959 film version, George Stevens wanted to escape the subject’s doom and gloom.
+Newman’s music “attempted to evoke the memory of a happier past, the hope for a happier future, the longings of oppressed people and the love of family, one for the other, and most of all, the great dignity and courage of the Frank family and their friends in the face of disaster.”
+The most emotional moments occur between Anne (Milly Perkins) and Peter (Richard Beymer) exploring young love.
+Knowing what we do about their outcome makes those scenes painfully poignant.
+Newman’s music wrings every last tear out of us in the process.
+In the heartbreaking climax, the two young lovers kiss as the strings yearn heavenward.
+A full-blown statement of “Anne and Peter’s Theme,” and the French horns seem to cry out a gut-wrenching “Peter, Peter” as approaching Nazi sirens cut off all hope of a future together.
 In moments such as these, Newman extends the original melody into new thematic and harmonic territory, prolonging our pain and empathy into an orchestral cry of frustration and anger at the senselessness of it all.
 If any film embodies the best of the Newman strings, this is it.

 THE GREATEST STORY EVER TOLD (1965)